getsentry/sentry-cli/README.md

     $ CFLAGS=-I/usr/local/opt/openssl/include/ cargo build

 Also, there is a Dockerfile that builds an Alpine-based Docker image with `sentry-cli` in the PATH.
-Note that this image is not minimal yet, as we are not able to compail against musl just yet.
 To build and use it, run:

 ```sh
 docker build -t sentry-cli .